popgengui/agestrucnb/README.md

 	1. From a console, a terminal in Linux in OS X, or a DOS or Anaconda prompt in Windows, you can start the program with the command, "agestrucne."
-The python pip installer should have added this command to your PATH variable in your environment.
+The python pip installer should have added this command to your PATH variable in your user environment.

-	2. In windows from its File Explorer program, if you navigate the programs main directory, you can double-click on the negui.py file.
+		i.
+Note that when you open the program, the current directory of your terminal will determine where the file-loading dialog will be initially set, as you locate, for example, a configuration file to load into the simulation interface.

+	2. In addition to "agestrucne,"  the installation should also add two more commands to your user environment, which offer non-graphical ways to run simulations and LDNe estimations.

+		i.
+Command "pgdrivesimulation.py" performs simulations from the terminal, as specified in the user manual.

+		ii.
+Command "pgdriveneestimator.py" performs LDNe estimations
+		   from the terminal, as specified in the user manual.

 Using the program
 -----------------

 	To run a simulation, calculate Nb or Ne estimates, or plot results, load one load one of the three interfaces by clicking "New" on the main menu.